 Money loaned out is secured with assets – be it property or other business assets, and guarantees if applicable.
-A conservative 70% loan to value is used for property, which should provide some comfort should a project go wrong.
+A conservative 70% loan to value is used for property.
+This should provide some comfort should a project go wrong although is no guarantee.
 There are no provision funds on Assetz for any account aside from the Great British Business Account which benefits from a discretionary fund to cushion losses.

 Pros of Assetz Capital

 There are a few things to like about this platform:

 Variety of loan accounts: It is a good thing to have a nice variety of loans products to invest in.
 This allows investors to tailor investments to their own risk appetite.